Radiation Therapy for DIPG

 Proton radiation therapy (PRT) is a form of radiation therapy that has very limited availability.
 PRT uses protons to deliver therapeutic radiation.
 Protons differ significantly from the photons used in conventional radiation therapy because they have no mass or charge, compared to protons, which have mass and are positively charged.
 The mass and charge of protons results in a phenomenon called the Bragg Peak, which results in no energy deposited after a certain depth in tissue depending on the energy of the proton (higher energies go deeper).
 This technique allows protons to potentially deliver less radiation therapy to normal tissues, with fewer late effects of therapy.
 Numerous theoretical modeling studies have shown benefit to using proton radiation.
 For children with DIPGs, the potential benefit of protons is unfortunately minimal.
 The difference in normal tissue radiated between PRT and current photon radiation therapy techniques is small, and late effects in these children is not yet a significant concern due to the extremely low survival rate in this population.

-In summary, radiation therapy is the current standard treatment for children with a DIPG.
+In summary, radiation therapy (specifically photon radiation) is the current standard treatment for children with a DIPG.
 Radiation therapy improves clinical symptoms in the majority of children, but that improvement is temporary.
 The most active areas of research are exploring the addition of therapeutic agents to a backbone of standard radiation therapy.